Highest Flow Rate Combi Boiler

 • Instantaneous water heaters reduce operating costs and environmental impact with energy-efficient technology

-• Increase customer satisfaction with a consistent hot water flow
+• Increase customer satisfaction with a consistent hot water flow with precise temperature control

 • Lare power ratings / Outputs – suitable for various commercial hot water heating applications, including restaurants, hotels, and hospitals